SAP/openui5/docs/tools.md

 Runs QUnit tests with Selenium WebDriver on a local server.

 ```
-grunt test:<library-1>:<library-n> --browsers=<browsers> --coverage=<boolean>
+grunt test --browsers=<browsers>

-# examples
+# example
-#  grunt test --coverage=true               # run tests of all libraries on chrome with coverage
-#  grunt test --browsers="safari,firefox"   # run tests of all libraries on safari and firefox without coverage
+#  grunt test --browsers="safari,firefox"   # run tests of all libraries on safari and firefox
-#  grunt test:sap.ui.core:sap.m             # only run tests of sap.ui.core and sap.m on chrome without coverage
 ```